GloriEvo/GloriEvo/README.md

 ##

-hi read these for more info
+hi read these for more info - need to update straw a bit but I am very tired will do later

 ✦  [StrawPage](https://evo-readme.straw.page/) ✦ [Pronouns.page](https://en.pronouns.page/@glori.evo) ✦